furnya/shortcut-quiz/README.md

 - `shortcutQuiz.keyboardLayout`: The keyboard layout to use for shortcut matching.
 Default is `en`.
 - `shortcutQuiz.quizInterval`: The interval (in minutes) between quizzes.
 Default is `60`.
+- `shortcutQuiz.numberOfQuestions`: The number of questions in each quiz.
+Default is `10`.
+- `shortcutQuiz.maxWrongTries`: The maximum number of wrong tries before the answer is revealed.
+Default is `10`.
+- `shortcutQuiz.showPlayground`: Whether to show the playground editor for quizzes by default.
+Default is `true`.
+- `shortcutQuiz.showDemoVideo`: Whether to show the demo video for quizzes by default.
+Default is `true`.
+- `shortcutQuiz.quizSelection`: How to select the shortcuts for the next quiz.
+Default is `lowest_score`.
+- `shortcutQuiz.keyboardLayout`: The keyboard layout to use for shortcut matching.
+Default is `en`.